-II.Character: The second principle
+II.
+Character:

 Character should support the plot, i.e., personal motivations of the characters should be intricately connected parts of the cause-and-effect chain of actions that produce pity and fear in the audience.

 Characters in tragedy should have the following qualities: